 If you’re planning a luxury getaway down under and you’re looking for low cost flights to offset the high cost hotel bill, the internet’s the best place to search for travel bargains.
 Try flight specialist sites like DialAFlight for up-to-the-minute deals on flights to Sydney, Melbourne and other major Australian cities.

 The Dordogne region, in the south of France is ever popular with holidaymakers from UK and Ireland.
-Even the French lovel to holiday in the region, full of outdoor pursuits such as cycling, canoeing, and coultry walks.
+Even the French love to holiday in the region, full of outdoor pursuits such as cycling, canoeing, and country walks.
 If you have ever considered renting a self catering holiday home or gite in the Dordogne region, you will know that there are many luxury holiday homes in the Dordogne region.
+There is so much to do here you simply need to find some good French accommodation.
+The traditional French Gite is one of my favourite styles of accommodation.
+Imagine cooking up a French coq-au-vin with fresh warm baguette on a self catering holiday in the south of France.
+Sounds amazing…

 Most luxury self catering holiday homes in France come with a swimming pool and other luxury features, such as microwaves, laundry facilities and even games rooms which can make your holiday more enjoyable and somewhat a home, away from home.

-One company Sarlat Holiday Homes / Dordogne Villas Direct, run by a lovely Irish woman called Bernadette, offers you luxury holiday home rentals in the Dordogne (Sarlat/Vitrac) regions of France.
+One company Sarlat Holiday Homes run by a lovely Irish woman called Bernadette, offers you luxury holiday home rentals in the Dordogne (Sarlat/Vitrac) regions of France.
+Easy to book and so easy to find, these luxury cottages and holiday homes are at the top end.

-When you rent a holiday home from Sarlat Holiday Homes / Dordogne Villas Direct you are in direct contact with the owners of the property, so you can be ensured that we will want to make your stay as enjoyable as possible.
+When you rent a holiday home from Sarlat Holiday Homes you are in direct contact with the owners of the property, so you can be ensured that we will want to make your stay as enjoyable as possible.

 The Dordogne is one of the most relaxing, enjoyable and beautiful areas of France.
 By booking a reputable holiday home / villa company you yourself can best enjoy what the region has to offer and your self-catering holiday villa can be a home away from home, with memories to last a lifetime.

-Click here to visit the Sarlat Holiday Homes / Dordogne Villas Direct website.
+Click here to visit the Sarlat Holiday Homes website.

 This post is a continuation of the review of my recent trip to New Zealand and includes details of Lake Taupo on the route to Rotorua, including Where to Stay, What to Do, Where to Go and where to eat along the way.